magento/devdocs/guides/v2.2/extension-dev-guide/plugins.md

 **Example**

-Given the following plugins observing the same method with the following properties:
+The table shows the plugins observing the same method with the following properties:

 |                          | PluginA          | PluginB                        | PluginC                        | Action           |
 | :----------------------: | :--------------: | :----------------------------: | :----------------------------: | :--------------: |